sullivanfair/sullivanfair.github.io/README.md

 # Sullivan Fair - Software Engineering student at Iowa State University.
 Please feel free to explore my repositories and see what I've worked on.
-If you're intersting in learning more about me, I have included my LinkedIn information below.
+If you're intersting in learning more about me, I have included my LinkedIn information below along with my current resume as a separate file.
 I would love to connect! <br>

 LinkedIn: https://www.linkedin.com/in/sullivan-fair/ <br>